Information about the declaration

 The country where the goods were produced or manufactured is considered the Country of origin.
 If the goods were manufactured in two countries or more, the country in which the last significant and financially justified manufacturing or processing took place shall be considered the Country of origin.

 For arrivals, the Country of consignment (Member State) is declared as the Country of origin for returned goods.
-When goods manufactured in Finland are returned to Finland, e.g. through purchase, the Country of consignment is declared as the Country of origin.
+When goods manufactured in Finland are returned to Finland, for example through purchase, the Country of consignment is declared as the Country of origin.
 The Country of origin can thus never be Finland (FI).

 If it is impossible to determine the Country of origin of the goods, the Country of consignment is marked down as Country of origin.